tejender-lib/CyberSecurity-Internship-Portfolio/README.md

 - **DDoS Attack:** Simulated Distributed Denial of Service attacks to overwhelm targeted systems and disrupt service availability.
 - **Man-in-the-Middle (MITM) Attack:** Executed MITM attacks to intercept and modify communication between two parties without their knowledge.

+### Subdomain Enumeration Tools:
+- **Sublist3r:** A tool for enumerating subdomains of a domain using various search engines.
+- **Amass:** Used for advanced subdomain enumeration and network mapping through OSINT techniques.
+- **Subfinder:** A fast subdomain discovery tool that leverages passive sources.

 ### Programming & Scripting:
 - **Command Line Interface (CLI) Development:** Created a CLI project for scanning files and links.

+### Platforms:
+- **Hack The Box:** Completed various machines to develop and refine practical penetration testing skills.
+- **TryHackMe:** Engaged in various challenges and rooms to gain hands-on experience and knowledge in cybersecurity.

 ## Projects
 ### Command-Line Virus Total Scanner